ejplatform/django-boogie/docs/rest_api.rst

 Each resource is then constructed automatically according to the information passed to the rest_api decorator.
-In our case, it exposes all fields of each model and stores foreign relations as hyperlinks under the "links" property:
+In our case, it exposes all fields of each model and stores foreign relations as hyperlinks under the "links" object:

 .. code-block:: json